sajjadGG/book-python/basics/sequence-unpack/unpack-star.rst

 >>> c
 [3, 4]

-Unpacking values at the left side:
+Unpack values at the left side:

 >>> *a, b, c = [1, 2, 3, 4]
 >>>